 How much time does ALERT Cadet require?

-ALERT Cadets set aside about an hour each day to complete the daily disciplines of Journal writing, Scripture memorization, and physical exercise.
-Beyond that, approximately two additional hours per week are required to make steady progress in the handbooks.
+ALERT Cadets set aside time each day to complete the daily disciplines of Journal writing, Scripture memorization, and physical exercise.
+Beyond that, additional time should be taken each week to make steady progress in the handbooks.

 Most ALERT Cadet units meet every two weeks, while some meet weekly or monthly instead.
 Camping trips and service projects are scheduled at each unit’s discretion.